Flu, RSV and COVID: Teaching EMTs and Paramedics to Prepare for the Seasonal Increase in Respiratory Incidents

 Because asthma incidents peak in the fall, it’s essential for practitioners to be prepared for an increase in emergency cases.
 About 11 people in the U.S. die from asthma each day.
 In 2020, deaths from asthma rose for the first time in 20 years, resulting in 4,145 deaths, most of which could have been prevented with the appropriate care.

 Training using comprehensive courses in respiratory pathophysiology, assessment, management, and medication are recommended to help practitioners learn approaches for different populations.
-Increased supplies should be stocked for vehicles in the fall; Liddy, Dreise, and Goboury advise stocking salbutamol for different ages, for example, and Advanced Emergency Care and Transportation of the Sick and Injured’s authors recommend metered-dose inhalers and includes a discussion on pediatric asthma care.
+Increased supplies should be stocked for vehicles in the fall; Liddy, Dreise, and Goboury advise stocking salbutamol for different ages.
+The authors of Advanced Emergency Care and Transportation of the Sick and Injured, Fourth Edition, in their discussion on pediatric asthma care, recommend metered-dose inhalers.

 Other Respiratory Conditions